Farouk157/Comprehensive-Driver-Drowsiness-Detetction/README.md

 # Comprehinesive Driver Drowsiness Detetction

 ## Project main goal and outcome
 - This project is primarily aimed at reducing the number of road accidents by focusing on the detection of driver drowsiness.
 It recognizes that drowsy driving is a major contributor to accidents and aims to mitigate this risk.
-By alerting the driver when they are in a drowsy state, the project seeks to raise awareness and prompt the driver to take necessary actions to prevent accidents.
+By alerting the drivers when they are in a drowsy state, the project seeks to raise awareness and prompt the driver to take necessary actions to prevent accidents.
 The impact of this project is significant as it directly addresses a leading cause of road accidents, potentially saving lives and reducing injuries on the road.

 ## Features
     1- driver drowsy state detection through both: